The 2026 Urban Tree Festival

 Wednesday 13th May

-11.00am - 12.30pm - Lesnes Abbey Woods - Time Travelling though Nature nature - A circular guided walk through Lesnes Abbey Woods exploring its ancient woodland, from prehistoric origins to Roman, medieval and Victorian history.
+11.00am - 12.30pm - Lesnes Abbey Woods - Time Travelling Through Nature - A circular guided walk through Lesnes Abbey Woods exploring its ancient woodland, from prehistoric origins to Roman, medieval and Victorian history.

 11.30am - 1.00pm - Gunnersbury Park Mulberry & Friends - Discover Gunnersbury Park’s hidden wonders with Peter Coles, from historic mulberries to ancient yews and a towering Cedar of Lebanon.